 A significant factor in packaging cost reduction is optimized shipping and handling.
 First, you can opt for standardized packaging sizes instead of custom sizes for your products.

-If you opt for custom display boxes with extensive design and printing, your packaging costs will be raised.
+If you opt for custom display boxes with extensive design and printing, your packaging costs will increase.
 You can lower this expenditure by using minimal designs.

 Similarly, if you use dedicated packaging design services, the total costs will increase.
 Instead, use pre-built templates or free designs for cost reduction.
 You can go a step further and print your packaging in bulk to get discounted prices from printing companies.